LSBUGPG/movement-tutorial/README.md

 - `Horizontal` is the name of the virtual axis we want to read

 > [!NOTE]
 > The quotes and capitalization of `"Horizontal"` are important here.
-The quotes mean that we are supplying the name of an item of data within the `Input Manager` and not a c# script name.
+The quotes mean that we are supplying the name of an item of data within the `Input Manager` and not a C# script name.
 The spelling and capitalization therefore must exactly match the entry defined in the `Input Manager` window above.
 Because this lookup is done only when you run the program, you will not get any warnings if the name does not match until you press the run button.

 Save the script and run the program in Unity.
 It won't do anything yet, but if you get an error here you may have spelled the input axis name incorrectly.
 For example, if I write `GetAxis("Horzontal")` then I will get the following error message every frame: